Shooting (Injecting) Cocaine: Dangers And Side Effects

 Dangers Of Shooting (Injecting) Cocaine

 The most serious dangers of injecting cocaine often happen because a person injects too much of the drug into their body at once, as this can result in an overdose.
-Usually, this occurs when a person is using other drugs at the same time as cocaine, such as benzodiazepines or opiates.
+Usually, this occurs when a person is using other drugs at the same time as cocaine, such as benzodiazepines or opioids.

 Damage To Blood Vessel Linings